Host-parasite interactions

 Altitude effects on immune system investment

-The immune system is one of the most energetically expensive of life-history traits, costly to maintain and deploy.
-Therefore, high altitude environments may select for immune system adaptations that optimize energy allocation among competing life-history traits and reduce costs of activation, for example by selecting for immune tolerance rather than resistance to pathogens.
+The immune system is among the most energetically demanding life-history traits, requiring substantial resources to maintain and activate.
+As such, high-altitude conditions may favor immune strategies that minimize energetic costs—for instance, by selecting for immune tolerance rather than resistance to pathogens.

 Common buzzard (Buteo buteo) color morphs